bbauska/W3Cx-5of5/README.md

   alt="Example: HTML, head and body." />
 </p>

-The CSS file, here, is just using what we call "rules".
-A rule is a selector, so this means for all &quot;h1&quot; elements in the page, I want to apply these properties.
+<p>The CSS file, here, is just using what we call "rules".
+A rule is a
+selector, so this means for all &quot;h1&quot; elements in the page, I want to apply these properties.</p>

-And each property has a name 'color', and a value 'red'.
-So, you indicate, for each different elements you selected (the &quot;h1&quot;, the &quot;h2&quot;, the &quot;p&quot; the paragraph, for the image).
+<p>And each property has a name 'color', and a value 'red'.
+So, you
+indicate, for each different elements you selected (the &quot;h1&quot;, the &quot;h2&quot;, the &quot;p&quot; the paragraph, for the image).
 You then indicate what you want to change.
-For example, for the image in the document, you indicate a box-shadow.
+For example, for the image in the document, you indicate a box-shadow.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 61. css: cascade style sheet (50) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">